EU pushes Britain to extend Brexit talks over virus outbreak

 Sources on both sides of the English Channel said tackling the pandemic was sapping political energy and government resources to the detriment of Brexit negotiations.

-Several British civil service sources told Reuters many officials previously tasked with focusing on the Brexit talks have now been shifted to teams dealing with the outbreak.
+Several British civil service sources told Reuters many officials previously focusing on the Brexit talks have been shifted to teams dealing with the outbreak.

 In Brussels, diplomats and officials said there have been no formal negotiations since the sides exchanged their drafts of a new trade agreement in mid-March, though some contacts between officials were taking place to exchange views on the documents.

 Both sides would have to agree by the end of June on the extra time of one or two years.
-In Britain, the parliament has passed laws ruling that out.
+In Britain, parliament has passed laws ruling that out.

-Granting more time to figure out a new deal between the EU and Britain would be further complicated by the bloc demanding that London continues to pay into joint coffers of the 27 member states, while retaining funds has been a chief Brexit promise.

-Reporting by Gabriela Baczynska, Elizabeth Piper and Michael Holden; Editing by Alex Richardson
+Reporting by Gabriela Baczynska, Elizabeth Piper and Michael Holden; Editing by Alex Richardson and Giles Elgood